Tojustn/AutoTab/README.md

 - **Video Processing:** cv2

 ## Upcoming Feature(s)
-- **Ability to choose the specific time interval you want the model to predict on**
+- **Ability to choose specific times you want the model to predict on**